vadim-miller2/book-test1/pages/ch_app_test.md

 ### Introduction

-Most of the applications discussed in this chapter are built on a regular basis, at least once a day from the latest sources, and if you are in NCBI, then you can find the latest version in the directory: <span class="nctnt ncbi-path">$NCBI/c++/Release/bin/</span> (or <span class="nctnt ncbi-path">$NCBI/c++/Debug/bin/</span>).
+Most of the applications discussed in this chapter are built on a regular basis, at least once a day from the latest sources, and if you are in NCBI, then you can find the latest version in the directory: `$NCBI/c++/Release/bin/` (or `$NCBI/c++/Debug/bin/`).

 ### Chapter Outline